Seed Phytonutrients Superseeds Serum Review

 Review

-Quite moisturizing: Seed Phytonutrients Superseeds Serum has a moisturizing rating of 5.6 out of 10.
+According to CreamScan analysis, Seed Phytonutrients Superseeds Serum is quite moisturizing, with a moisturizing rating of 5.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Propanediol (est. ≈6.0%) and Glycerin (est. ≈4.0%).